Sensory bin ideas for Preschool, Pre-K, and Kindergarten

 Note: If you have students who put things in their mouths then you will want to use careful supervision or choose a different activity.

-Here are some tools you can put in your Sensory Table.
+Here are some tools you can put in your Sensory Bin.
 The best place to find these tools is at the dollar store.

 - Measuring cups